kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 ##### Compatibility

-During the alpha/beta implementations of this feature only **Symlink** volume mount behavior was implmented.
+During the alpha/beta implementations of this feature only **Symlink** volume mount behavior was implemented.
 This implemention did unlock a lot of critical use cases for managing Windows nodes in Kubernets clusters but did have some usability issues
 (such as https://pkg.go.dev/k8s.io/client-go/rest#InClusterConfig not working as expected).